The Coming Generational Storm

-Kotlikoff and Burns take us on a guided tour of our generational imbalance: There's the "fiscal child abuse" that will double the taxes paid by the next generation.
+But don't panic.
+To solve a problem you must first understand it.
+Kotlikoff and Burns take us on a guided tour of our generational imbalance, first introducing us to the baby boomers—their long retirement years and "the protracted delay in their departure to the next world."
+Then there's the "fiscal child abuse" that will double the taxes paid by the next generation.
 There's also the "deficit delusion" of the under-reported national debt.
 And none of this, they say, will be solved by any of the popularly touted remedies: cutting taxes, technological progress, immigration, foreign investment, or the elimination of wasteful government spending.

 This paperback edition of The Coming Generational Storm has been revised and updated and includes a new foreword by the authors.

-About the Authors
+About the Author

 Scott Burns’s personal finance column has been nationally syndicated since 1981.